DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/view-switching.md

 ### Controlled Mode

-In the controlled mode, pass the view name option to the `ViewState` plugin’s `currentViewName` property and handle the `onCurrentViewNameChange` event to control the view state externally.
+In the controlled mode, pass the view name to the `ViewState` plugin’s `currentViewName` property and handle the `onCurrentViewNameChange` event to control the view state externally.

 .embedded-demo({ "path": "scheduler-view-switcher/controlled", "showThemeSelector": true })